Emergency Care

 For a knocked-out tooth:

 Time is critical.
-Pick up the tooth by the crown (the chewing surface), not the root.
-If it is dirty, rinse it gently with milk or saliva — not water.
+Pick up the tooth by the white part you normally see when you smile, never by the pointed root.
+Do not let the tooth dry out, and do not scrub it.
+If it is dirty, rinse it gently with milk or saliva, not water.
 If possible, place the tooth back in its socket and hold it there.
 If that is not possible, store it in a cup of milk and bring it with you.
 Call us immediately.
 The sooner we see you, the better the chance of saving the tooth.

 For severe pain: